Habits (Stay High): Commercial performance

 In the United States, "Habits (Stay High)" became a sleeper hit.
 It made its first appearances on the Billboard charts when it debuted at number 34 on the Rock Airplay and at number 36 on the Alternative Songs.
 It eventually debuted at number 66 on the Billboard Hot 100 for the issue dated 14 June 2014.
 On 15 October 2014, the song became part of an all-female top five on the Hot 100 when it ascended from number six to number four on the chart.
 In its twenty-second week on the chart, the track peaked at number three, and held that position the following week.
 In doing so, it became the highest-charting song by a Swedish act on the Billboard Hot 100 since "The Sign" by Ace of Base peaked at number one in 1994.
 "Habits (Stay High)" topped the Radio Songs chart on the issue dated 22 November 2014, becoming the sixth song by a debut artist to reach the top of the chart in 2014.

 On the Pop Songs chart, it debuted at number 40.
 "Habits (Stay High)" topped the chart on the issue dated 15 November 2014, becoming the seventh song by a debut artist to reach the number one spot in 2014.
 It remained on the top of it the following week.
 On the Rock Songs chart, "Habits (Stay High)" debuted at number nine on the issue dated 14 June 2014.
 In its twelfth week, it climbed to number one, becoming the third song by a woman or female-led act to top the chart, after Lorde's "Royals" (2013) and Paramore's "Ain't It Fun" (2014).
 The recording topped the chart for six consecutive weeks.
-As of January 2016, it had sold 2.6 million copies in the United States and was certified five-times Platinum by the Recording Industry Association of America (RIAA).
+As of January 2016, it had sold 2.6 million copies in the United States and was certified eight-times Platinum by the Recording Industry Association of America (RIAA).
 In Canada, "Habits (Stay High)" debuted at number 86 on the Canadian Hot 100 for the issue dated 5 July 2014.
 It eventually peaked at number three, and was certified double-platinum by Music Canada, which denotes 160,000 downloads.
 It was the second-most-streamed song of the second half of 2014 in the country, with 1.3 million streams in that period.
 In Mexico, the song peaked at number ten on the Mexico Airplay chart and spent 16 weeks on it.
 The single found more success on the Mexico Inglés Airplay chart, where it reached number three and spent thirty-two weeks.